paulloz/godot-ink/README.md

 An [ink](https://github.com/inkle/ink) integration for [Godot Engine](https://github.com/godotengine/godot).

-### Currently supported features:
-* Running an Ink story and branching with choice indexes
-* Saving and loading Ink state
-* Tags
-* Knot/Stitch jumping
-* Getting/Setting Ink variables (InkLists aren't supported yet)
-* Observing Ink variables (Inklists aren't supported yet)
-* External function bindings
-* Read/Visit counts
-* Story viewer inside the editor

-### TODO:
-* Getting/Setting/Observing InkLists
-* On the fly Ink to JSON compilation

 ## How to use

 When the plugin is properly loaded, you should be able to use the new ink panel to inspect your story.

 ![](inspector_screenshot.png)

+You'll also see a new `ink` section in your project settings.
+If you want to be able to compile your .ink files on the fly you can input the path to the inklecate binary here.
-You'll need to put `ink-engine-runtime.dll` at the root of your Godot project.
+The last thing you'll need to do in order to get going is to put `ink-engine-runtime.dll` at the root of your Godot project.

+---

-Everything revolves around the `Story` node.
+Everything is handled in a `Story` node.
 If nothing is specified, the **C#** usage is the same as the **GDScript** one.

 ### Loading the story

-First you should navigate to your JSON ink file and import it as a `JSON ink story` in Godot.
-To do that, select the file in Godot, go to `Import`, select `JSON ink story` under `Import As:` and click `ReImport`.
+First you should navigate to your `.json` or `.ink` file and import it as an `Ink story` in Godot.
+To do that, select the file in Godot, go to `Import`, select `Ink story` under `Import As:` and click `ReImport`.

 ![](import_screenshot.png)

 To load your story, you can:

-* Point the `InkFile` exported variable to your JSON ink file and check the `AutoLoadStory` checkbox in the inspector.
+* Point the `InkFile` exported variable to your `.json`/`.ink` file and check the `AutoLoadStory` checkbox in the inspector.
-* Point the `InkFile` exported variable to your JSON ink file (in the inspector or via a script) and call `story.LoadStory()`.
+* Point the `InkFile` exported variable to your `.json`/`.ink` file (in the inspector or via a script) and call `story.LoadStory()`.

 ### Running the story and making choices